joaofranciscoguarda/GrangerPatterns/README.md

 - Time series data with each column representing a different signal/electrode
 - Column headers should be meaningful labels for the signals

-## Contributors
+## Contributor

-- Your Name
-- Collaborators
+- Dr. Marcelo Bigliassi

 ## License